Find Grad Schools

 22 Yearly Graduations

 The 18th most popular school in the country for social sciences majors who are seeking their graduate certificate is Southern New Hampshire University.
 Roughly 134,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-For the 2020-2021 academic year, 22 graduate certificates were handed out to social sciences majors at SNHU.
-Of these students, 50% were women and 36% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 22 people received their graduate certificate in social sciences from SNHU.
+Around 35% of these students were from an underrepresented racial-ethnic group, and 30% were women.

 #19